Compatible car chargers

 Sleek design that is wall mounted making it easy to install on your property.
-Easy access via our app which allows you to schedule charging sessions, remotely start and stop a charge, monitor usage, see charging history and change the output of the charger to suit your needs and is connected via Bluetooth & wi-fi.
+Easy access via our app which allows you to remotely start and stop a charge, monitor usage, see charging history, change the output of the charger to suit your needs and is connected via Bluetooth & wi-fi.

-A commercial/workplace charger with a sleek design that can be wall-mounted or post mounted to give it versatility during installations.
-Using the integrated payment terminal EV Drivers can pay for charging sessions with contact/contactless and swipe using a credit/debit card as well as e-wallet to make the user experience as easy and simple as possible just tap and go.
+A commercial/workplace charge point with a sleek design that can be wall-mounted or post mounted to give it versatility during installations.
+Using the integrated payment terminal EV Drivers can pay for charging sessions with contact/contactless and swipe using a credit/debit card as well as e-wallet to make the user experience as easy and simple as possible – just tap and go.

 A commercial floor mounted pedestal dual-socket charger.
 Using the integrated payment terminal EV drivers can pay for charging sessions with contact/contactless and swipe using a credit/debit card, as well as e-wallet, to make the user experience as easy and simple as possible-just tap and go.
 The Plus offers charging revenue, parking revenue and advertising revenue.